MelbPhil/MechaCar_Statistical_Analysis/README.md

 ![MechaCarChallenge](https://user-images.githubusercontent.com/106599446/189537810-def15468-0f57-4468-88fd-734320d17a50.png)

-The multiple linear regression model found that vehicle_length and ground clearance are statistically unlikely to provide random amounts of variance to the linear model, meaning that these metrics do indeed have a significant impact on the mpg of a car.
+The multiple linear regression model (the results of which can be seen above) found that vehicle_length and ground clearance are statistically unlikely to provide random amounts of variance to the linear model, meaning that these metrics do indeed have a significant impact on the mpg of a car.

 The linear regression model performed quite well, with an r-squared value of .71 and a significant p-value.